haondt/linktiles/docs/user_guide.md

 #### Title location

-Whether to display the tile title inside or outside of the tiles body.
+Where to display the tile title.

+- Inside: inside the tile
+- Outside: above the tile

 #### Tile layout

 How to arrange the tiles in the mosaic.

-- Masonry: maintain regular columns while squeezing the tiles as close together as possible row-wise
+- Masonry: maintain regular columns while squeezing the tiles as close together as possible vertically, giving a staggered layout
 - Grid: a tabular grid of regular rows and columns
 - List: a single vertical list